poiyomi/PoiyomiDocs/docs/audio-link/audio-link.md

 - `Type`: <PropertyIcon name="toggle" />**Toggle**

-This is used to globally toggle Audio Link visibility across the entire material.
+This is used to globally toggle Audio Link effects across the entire material though animations.

 :::tip Reminder
 Make sure to tag this checkbox as animated if creating toggles for Audio Link on this material.
 Animating the Section Header will not work!
 [Read More](/docs/general/locking.md#marking-properties-for-animation)